$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter: Conclusions

 Low-energy cosmic-ray antideuterons are a smoking-gun signature of DM annihilation in our Galaxy.
 In this work, we provided a careful analysis of this signature in light of the currently running AMS-02 experiment, the upcoming GAPS experiment, and the future AMS-100 mission.
 Revisiting the production of antideuterons from DM annihilation through a Monte Carlo simulation, we included uncertainties of the coalescence model, specifically the coalescence momentum inferred from LEP data, as well as the $\Lambda_b$ baryon production rate affecting the `$\Lambda_b$-shoulder' for annihilation into $b\bar b$.
 In addition, and importantly, we took into account uncertainties from cosmic-ray propagation affecting the cosmic-ray antideuteron yield measured near Earth by varying the propagation parameters within two distinct propagation models.

 To enable the inclusion of these uncertainties via marginalization (or profiling) over the corresponding parameters in the limit-setting procedure in future interpretations of antideuteron fluxes, we developed \DRN, a fast neural-network based emulation of the antideuteron production and propagation process suitable for the large number of evaluations in such an analysis.
 Our tool provides the propagated antideuteron spectra directly from the (admixture of) annihilation channels and the cross section in a fast and accurate manner.
 We have employed a recurrent neural network suitable for describing binned spectra with strong correlations among neighboring energy bins.
 The network performs sufficiently well, with 68\% of transformed fluxes having a relative difference of at most $6 \times 10^{-4}$ in most bins, resulting in a relative error of $\mathcal{O}(10^{-2})$ in the actual flux.

-We demonstrated our tool by computing the expected sensitivity factor for AMS-02, GAPS, and AMS-100 for the two different state-of-the-art propagation models and for two different DM models -- pure annihilation into $b \bar b$ and a Higgs portal model.
+The fast emulation of propagated antideuteron fluxes described here enables the study of a wide range of DM models which would otherwise demand excessive computational resources due to two key factors.
+First, Monte Carlo-based computations of sufficiently smooth injection spectra require simulating $\mathcal{O}(10^8)$ events for each DM model parameter point.
+Second, reliably predicting propagation effects involves solving the diffusion equation with tools like \textsc{Galprop}.
+This is a computationally intensive task, especially when accounting for propagation uncertainties in the limit-setting, which requires numerous evaluations to marginalize over the high-dimensional propagation parameter space. \DRN\ computes the marginalized flux in mere seconds per CPU, in stark contrast to the significantly longer computation times required by the traditional methods mentioned above.
+As a result, the tool is well-suited for performing extensive DM parameter scans.